In a nutshell

 We act in solidarity!
 No one is left alone!

 Repression is and is meant to be unpredictable; nonetheless, there are some experiences and ideas on what might be happening.
 However, there are no guarantees.
 In any case: we will establish support structures that will stand together in solidarity when faced with the consequences of repression – no one will be left alone!
 The Legal Team for All will be on site, so you will find people to approach with legal questions.
-Nonetheless, it is important you read the Legal Aid booklet (3rd edition, 2017) *) beforehand.
+Nonetheless, it is important you read the Legal Aid booklet (last update: 05/2019) beforehand.
 Knowing what you are dealing with, discussing your ideas for action in your affinity groups and well-informed behaviour in general is the base for getting in and out of the action well.

 You could think about supporting the work of antirepression groups such as Rote Hilfe, AntiRRR, ABC, CAT and others with your donations or even by joining their work.
 Antirepression work is almost as important as the action itself.
 Supporting others in their way of dealing with repression is not only important, but also fulfilling – and maybe it is something you might be up to?